glae/garelaplusproche.fr/README.md

 - to buy tickets : http://trainline.fr

-## Motivations (in english)
+## Motivations

 I was in vacation in the french coutryside on 10/09/2017.
 I had to drive a friend to the nearest train station, I fought on the web several minutes to get the right information.

 I wish it could have been easier.
 That's why I created this simple website.

+If you can read french you can get a longer explanation [here](motivations-fr.md).